7PM // Cozby Library and Community Commons

 The Post accepts financial support from the community it serves.
 If you would like to donate any money or sponsor the Post in anyway, please contact the Post Advisor for details.

-Post meetings are held on Monday nights at 6:30pm in the Coppell Police Department training room.
+Post meetings are held on Monday nights at 6:30pm at Coppell's Life Safety Park located at 820 S. Coppell Rd, Coppell, TX 75019.
 The meetings usually last until 8:30pm.
-The schedule for the meetings can be found here.
 There may be other activities scheduled, please check with the Post Advisors for any additional information.